 The aye-aye belongs to the Daubentoniidae family, which contains only one living species: Daubentonia madagascariensis.
 Genetic studies suggest that aye-ayes diverged from other lemurs around 70 million years ago, making them one of the oldest surviving lineages of primates.
 This long period of independent evolution has allowed the aye-aye to develop its unique set of adaptations.

-Fossil evidence indicates that there was once a second species of aye-aye, Daubentonia robusta, which was larger and more robust than its modern counterpart.
-Daubentonia robusta went extinct relatively recently, possibly due to human activity.
+Fossil evidence indicates that there was once a second species of aye-aye, Daubentonia robusta, which was larger and more solid than its modern counterpart.
+That's why Daubentonia robusta went extinct relatively recently, possibly due to human activity.
 The existence of this extinct species highlights the vulnerability of aye-ayes and the importance of conservation efforts.

 Anatomy and Adaptations